Kinsale may be famous for its vibrant streets, but there’s far more to this lively Cork town than its colourful facades.

 - Stop 5: The Quay (good view of the harbour and town)

-If you’re looking for things to do in Kinsale on foot, head off on the Historic Stroll of Kinsale.
+If you’re looking for the best things to do in Kinsale on foot, head off on the Historic Stroll of Kinsale.

 You’ll join Don Herlihy or Barry Moloney on an adventure around Kinsale, gaining an insight into the town’s past, from from when it was Medieval walled town.